evelyn-takyi/Microbiome-Workshop/README.md

 Welcome to 16S microbiome data analysis

 ## Introduction
 This workshop provides an overview of the bioinformatics workflow in taxonomic profiling studies.
-The training material walks you through an example workflow that shows the standard steps of taxonomic data analysis covering data processing, exploration, analysis, visualization.
-At the end of the training,you will become familiar with standard bioinformatics concepts and methods in taxonomic profiling studies of microbiome data.
+The training material walks you through an example workflow that shows the steps of taxonomic data analysis covering data processing, analysis and visualization.
+At the end of the training,you will become familiar with methods in taxonomic profiling studies of microbiome data.

 ### To dos prior to attending workshop